Glasgow Hibernian F.C.: Formation

 The club was formed as a breakaway from Celtic F.C., which itself had only existed for under two years.
-One of the founders of Celtic and its first vice-president, cooperage-owning businessman and Irish nationalist James Quillan, engaged in public disputes via newspapers with other committee members in spring 1889, followed by the club's AGM in June of that year over various points in order to gather support for his alternative vision of a charitable sporting society with membership limited to persons of an Irish and Catholic background, for the benefit of that generally very poor and marginalised immigrant community in Glaswegian society.
+One of the founders of Celtic and its first vice-president, cooperage-owning businessman and Irish nationalist James Quillan, engaged in public disputes via newspapers with other committee members in spring 1889, and again at the club's AGM in June of that year over various points in order to gather support for his alternative vision of a charitable sporting society with membership limited to persons of an Irish and Catholic background, for the benefit of that generally very poor and marginalised immigrant community in Glaswegian society.
 Celtic had a similar ethos but accepted members and players of all backgrounds (although in their first year they had an all-Catholic team) and under the stewardship of John Glass were already being run on a more commercial basis than some members desired, including making financial inducements to players in the supposedly amateur game in Scotland.
 Local churches associated with Celtic were also said to be exasperated at the drunken disorderly behaviour of some of the team's followers, and Quillan's group sought to align themselves to the temperance movement, although the fact that some of their meetings were held in pubs casts doubt on the whether the stated desire to distance their new club from alcohol was genuine.

 With Quillan having been voted out of the Celtic committee, his associates turned to the original Hibernian F.C. based in Edinburgh – which had formed the blueprint for the creation of Celtic, had offered financial support but then been damaged badly by the Glasgow club enticing their players away to the new enterprise, and at that time maintained the selective membership policy Quillan sought to emulate – and attempted unsuccessfully to persuade their owners to relocate to Glasgow.
 In the summer of 1889 the 'malcontents' thereafter formed a new club, Glasgow Hibernian the name of a defunct team which in 1885 was part of the inspiration to create a Glasgow version of the original Hibernian, and was a proposed title for Celtic rejected by founder Brother Walfrid to avoid confusion with the Edinburgh team.